Cheslatta River: History

 Although it follows smaller, pre-existing watercourses, the modern Cheslatta River has existed only since the 1950s.
 Before the Nechako Reservoir was created, the river's course was a small, meandering stream through swamps and meadows north and east of Ootsa Lake.
 Its lower reaches were called Murray Creek.

 The river has been greatly altered as a result of the Kemano Power Project, which diverts water from the Nechako River basin to the Pacific Ocean in order to provide power for an Alcan aluminium smelter in Kitimat.
 In the early 1950s Kenney Dam was built on the Nechako River a short distance upriver from the Cheslatta–Nechako confluence, creating the Nechako Reservoir.
 A 10 mi long tunnel was blasted through the Coast Mountains, connecting the Nechako Reservoir to a hydroelectric powerhouse at Kemano.
 Transmission lines were built to carry the electricity 82 km to the Alcan company town of Kitimat, which was also built in the 1950s.
 In 2007 Alcan was bought by Rio Tinto Alcan, which runs the Kemano Power Project today.

 When Kenney Dam was built in the early 1950s there were about 200 Cheslatta T'en living in four villages and 17 Indian reserves along the Cheslatta River and Cheslatta Lake.
 In 1953 these indigenous people had to move away and surrender 1053 ha of land.
 They were relocated to Grassy Plains, 48 km away.
 Aside from losing their traditional village sites and trapping territory, three of the Cheslatta T'en's graveyards were washed away by outflow from the new reservoir.
 The Cheslatta say they were promised that any graves that would be flooded would be moved to higher ground, while Alcan says the Cheslatta understood and agreed to the flooding of the graves in Reserves 5 and 7, provided two recent graves were moved.
 Alcan thought the graveyard at Reserve 9 was above the flood level, but when water was first released from Nechako Reservoir in 1957 it swept through the Reserve 9 graveyard and washed many graves away.
-The Cheslatta say that coffins and skeletal remains were found in and around Cheslatta Lake during the summer of 1957, and that the three graveyards have continued to be flooded at least twice a year since the Skins Lake spillway began operating.
+The Cheslatta say that coffins and human remains were found in and around Cheslatta Lake during the summer of 1957, and that the three graveyards have continued to be flooded at least twice a year since the Skins Lake spillway began operating.
 In 1992 the graveyard sites at Reserves 5 and 7 were reconsecrated, with new crosses and grave houses erected, as part of the Cheslatta redevelopment project.
 However, within a month, another discharge of water flooded the graveyards, washing the new grave houses and crosses into Cheslatta Lake.

 Kenney Dam has no gates or spillways.
 It completely blocks the Nechako River, whose bed runs dry through the Nechako Canyon between Kenney Dam and the mouth of the Cheslatta River.
 A spillway for the Nechako Reservoir was built at Skins Lake, 75 km west of Kenney Dam.